 Mehta, I. (2017).
 History of Aloe vera (A Magical Plant).
 IOSR Journal of Humanities and Social Science, 22(8), 21-24.

-Sánchez, M., González, E., et al. (2020).
+Sanchez, M., Gonzalez, E., et al. (2020).
 Pharmacological update properties of Aloe vera and its major active constituents.
 Molecules, 25(6).

-Sánchez-Machado, D. I., et al. (2017).
+Sanchez-Machado, D. I., et al. (2017).
 Aloe vera: ancient knowledge with new frontiers.
-Trends in Food Science & Technology, 64, 94–102.
+Trends in Food Science & Technology, 64, 94-102.

 Sikarwar, M. S., Patil, M. B., et al. (2010).
 Aloe vera: Plant of Immortality.